hausdorff/regret/README.md

 * **Compatible with robust, expressive modeling tools.** Rather than reinventing the wheel, regret seeks to be compatible with familiar tools like [Mahout](http://mahout.apache.org/).
 The large number of ML libraries available for JVM languages is one of the reasons regret is built on the JVM.

 * **Separation between "dev" mode and "production" mode.** In production, the goal is mainly to make the system respond quickly.
-In development, it is generally more important for the system to make debugging and profiling easy (*e.g.*, by turning off caching and producing much more thorough logs).
+In development, it is generally more important for the system to make debugging and profiling easy (e.g., by turning off caching and producing much more thorough logs).
 Since these modes are not the same, it is important that regret provide a formal distinction between them.

 * **Easy to transition between prototype and production.** We believe that a developer should be able to prototype the system on a laptop, and then `git push` to send the repot to a distant cluster that simply flips a switch and scales the system accordingly.